mudiarto/ucommentapp/doc/index.rst

 *	Basic tracking of page hits (visits) and page popularity can be followed in the Django admin interface. (see code in the application's ``admin.py`` file to modify the admin interface).

+*	A server setting exists to stop all commenting on the document, and to not display any existing comments.

 *	*Experimental*: long chapters or sections in the document can be optionally split into smaller subsections that each appear on their own HTML page.